Who Will Take Care of You When You’re Old?

 But a good place to start is by maxing out your retirement accounts every year.
 This will depend on your country.

-In the US, I believe this is known as a 401K and Roth IRA.
+In the US, I believe this is known as a 401K and a Roth IRA.

 And if you live in a country that doesn’t have specialized plans like these, you can still open an investment account and start trading in low-cost index funds.
 If you’re new to this, I highly recommend:-

-These books are a good place to start if you’re new to savings and money management.
+These books are an excellent place to start if you’re new to savings and money management.

-PS – do not hand over the management of your money to someone else completely and do not invest in anything you don’t understand.
+PS—Do not completely hand over the management of your money to someone else, and do not invest in anything you don’t understand.
 I learned that lesson the hard way.

 But That Means You’ll Die Alone